Get Started Today

-I strive to offer the best piano lessons in Philadelphia and the surrounding area.
-For private piano lessons, schedule a time at my studio in the Queen Village neighborhood in Center City (there’s plenty of free parking).
-If traveling isn’t an option, I can teach piano lessons in your home (as long as it’s in the greater Philadelphia area) or online.
+I teach piano lessons in Philadelphia and the surrounding area.
+For private piano lessons, schedule a time at my studio in the Queen Village neighborhood in Center City (there’s free parking).
+If traveling isn’t an option, I can teach piano lessons in your home (as long as it’s in the Philadelphia area) or online.